 Career and Salary Info

-With a Ph.D in telecommunication, you could be employed in the fast-growing network and computer systems administration field.
-The U.S. Bureau of Labor Statistics (BLS) projects a 8% growth rate for this field between 2014 and 2024.
+With a Ph.D in telecommunications, students are prepared for employment in the network and computer systems administration field.
+The U.S. Bureau of Labor Statistics (BLS) projects 8% growth for this field between 2014 and 2024, which is about as fast as average.
 Growth in this field can be attributed to the value that companies are placing on newer and more efficient technology.
-According to the BLS, network systems and data communications analysts that worked for satellite telecommunications firms earned a mean annual salary of $82,200 in 2015.
+According to the BLS, network and computer systems administrators earned a mean annual salary of $82,200 in 2015.

 Continuing Education Information